Nash Equilibria on (Un)Stable Networks: Consensual dynamic. An estimable framework

-Now consider what appears to be a very unrestrictive meeting process, where every period a random individual meets a set of potential friends of random size and composition.
+Consider what appears to be a very unrestrictive meeting process, where every period a random individual meets a set of potential friends of random size and composition.
 Let $\kappa$ be a discrete process with support $2,\ldots,n$ and augment the meeting process with an additional initialization step with respect to the dimension of $\mu$.
 In particular, at each period first $\kappa$ is realized and then $\mu^k$ is drawn just as before.
-It is relatively straightforward to establish, without any assumptions on the process $\kappa$, that this augmented process has the same stationary distribution $\pi$ as the one from theorem \ref{thm:stationary}.\footnote{I omit here the formal statement and the proof as it essentially follows the one from \ref{thm:stationary}.} This is another demonstration of the fact that different meeting processes result in observationally equivalent models.
+It is relatively straightforward to establish, without any assumptions on the process $\kappa$, that this augmented process has the same stationary distribution $\pi$ as the one from theorem \ref{thm:stationary}.\footnote{A formal statement and a proof are omitted because these follow the ones of theorem \ref{thm:stationary}.} This is another demonstration of the fact that different meeting processes result in observationally equivalent models.